Italian prosecutors open manslaughter probe into factory blaze

 Officials said authorities were struggling to control the thousands of Chinese factories that had transformed the town of Prato in recent years, often employing unregistered workers in conditions unions describe as "near slavery".

-"Most of the companies are organized like this.
+"Most of the companies are organised like this.
 It's the Far West," Prato chief prosecutor Piero Tony told local media.

 "Controls on security and issues relating to the workers are inadequate despite the efforts of local authorities and law enforcement officials.
 We are underequipped as a bureaucratic structure, we're designed for a city that doesn't exist any more, the city of 30 years ago."